Team-Rebirth/Lethal-Rebirth/CODE_OF_CONDUCT.md

 - Private harassment is also unacceptable.
 No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact one of the channel ops or any of the Rust moderation team immediately.
 Whether you’re a regular contributor or a newcomer, we care about making this community a safe place for you and we’ve got your back.
 - Likewise any spamming, trolling, flaming, baiting or other attention-stealing behavior is not welcome.

 > ℹ️ This code of conduct is taken from [Rust](https://www.rust-lang.org/policies/code-of-conduct).
-Thanks to the behind Rust for writing such an excellent code of conduct.
+Thanks to the team behind Rust for writing such an excellent code of conduct.